 Modern digital game distribution makes buying and installing games easier than ever.
 If you play games on a PC, there is a very good chance you’re using Steam.
-But with many games requiring more and more storage space for all those HD textures and uncompressed audio tracks, most players don’t have space for every game on their hard drives.
+With many games requiring more and more storage space for all those HD textures and uncompressed audio tracks, most players don’t have space for every game they own on their hard drives.
 Plus, with those attractive Steam sales that are the source of the bulk of our libraries, it’s easy to amass a huge offering of games.

-Luckily, Steam lets you uninstall and reinstall any game you’ve paid for whenever you want.
+Steam lets you uninstall and reinstall any game you’ve paid for whenever you want.
 The process is almost as easy as installing them in the first place.
-In this guide we’ll teach you how to uninstall Steam games, taking you through the process step by step.
+In this guide, we’ll teach you how to uninstall Steam games, taking you through the process step by step.

 The quickest and easiest method to uninstall a game is through Steam itself.

 Step 1: Open the Steam client and log in, if required.

 Step 2: Click the Library tab in the top navigation menu.